empire-tm/sentence-api/README.md

 * `multi-qa-MiniLM-L6-cos-v1`
 * `cross-encoder/ms-marco-MiniLM-L-6-v2`

-To serve multiple models run multiple containers, each pre‑loaded with a different model.
+To serve multiple models run multiple containers, each pre-loaded with a different model.

+---

+## Acknowledgements

+This project was inspired by the **[stapi](https://github.com/substratusai/stapi)** project from SubstratusAI.
+Thanks to the stapi team for the idea and motivation!

 ---